zhaoren91/zhaoren91.github.io/_pages/service.md

 * "Deep learning in audio signal classification", invited research talk at audEERING GmbH, Germany, 01.10.2020.

 # Editors

+* Associate Editor of Frontiers in Digital Health.

 * Guest Associate Editor of Frontiers in Psychiatry.

-* Guest editor for special issue of <a href="hhttps://spj.science.org/page/cbsystems/si/audio-inspired-methods-for-healthcare" target="_blank">Audio-Inspired Methods for Healthcare</a>, in Cyborg and Bionic Systems.
+* Guest Editor for special issue of <a href="hhttps://spj.science.org/page/cbsystems/si/audio-inspired-methods-for-healthcare" target="_blank">Audio-Inspired Methods for Healthcare</a>, in Cyborg and Bionic Systems.

 * Editor for research topic of <a href="https://www.frontiersin.org/research-topics/73731/advancing-personalized-healthcare-through-ai-and-computer-audition-technologies" target="_blank">Advancing Personalized Healthcare Through AI and Computer Audition Technologies</a>, Frontiers in Computer Science, Frontiers in Artificial Intelligence, Frontiers in Big Data, Frontiers in Digital Health, Frontiers in Psychiatry